 Part 1 of Form 940 requires three responses concerning state unemployment taxes:

 Line 1a.
 Enter the state abbreviation for your state if you had to pay state unemployment tax in only one state.

 Line 1b.
 If you are a multi-state employer, you must complete Schedule A for Form 940, which lists each state where you have employees and includes FUTA taxable wages for that state, a reduction rate, the credit reduction for that state, and a total credit reduction.

-2. You must also complete Schedule A for Form 940 if you paid wages in a state that is subject to credit reduction (see the explanation above).
-At this writing, only California and the Virgin Islands are subject to credit reduction but check with your state taxing department to be sure.
+Line 2.
+You must also complete Schedule A for Form 940 if you paid wages in a state that is subject to credit reduction (see the explanation above).